parametrix/thebuildingcoder-archive/a/2068_uiapp.md

 <!--

-- still feeling with nick:
-  Reading the news today, I explored further an item on Chinese calligraphy and stumbled over a poem from the year (ca.) 350 AD, the [Lantingji Xu, Preface to the Poems Collected from the Orchid Pavilion](https://en.wikipedia.org/wiki/Lantingji_Xu).
-I found it touching and fitting to be shared here, and maybe you will enjoy it too:
-  In the ninth year of Yonghe, at the onset of late spring, we have gathered at the Orchid Pavilion in the North of Kuaiji Mountain for the purification ritual.
-  All the literati, the young and the aged, have congregated.
-  This location has high mountains and steep hills, dense woods, and tall bamboo, as well as a clear, limpid stream reflecting the surroundings.
-  We sit by a redirected stream, allowing the wine goblets to float beside us on its winding course.
-  Although without the accompaniment of music, the wine and poem reciting are sufficient for us to exchange our feelings.
-  On this day, the sky is clear, the air is fresh, and a gentle breeze is blowing.
-  Looking up, we admire the vastness of the universe;
-  looking down, we see the myriad works of poetry.
-  Letting the gaze wander and the mind roam, one can fully enjoy the pleasures of sight and sound, truly a delight.
-  People's interactions with each other quickly pass through a lifetime.
-  Some would share their ambitions in a chamber;
-  others may freely indulge in diverse interests and pursuits.
-  The choices are plenty and our temperaments vary.
-  We enjoy the momentary satisfaction of pleasures that regale us, yet we hardly realize how swiftly we age.
-  As desires fade and circumstances change, grief arises.
-  What previously gratified us will soon be a relic, we cannot help but mourn.
-  Whether life is long or short, there is always an end.
-  As the ancients said,
-  "Death and birth are momentous."
-  How agonizing!
-  Reading the past compositions reveals a consistent melancholy from the ancients.
-  One may find themselves lamenting in response to their words, unable to articulate their feelings.
-  It is absurd to equate life with death, and it is equally foolish to think that longevity is the same as the short-lived.
-  The future generations will look upon us, just like we look upon our past.
-  How sad!
-  Hence, we record the people presented here today and their works;
-  Even though time and circumstances will be different, the feelings expressed will remain unchanged.
-  Future readers shall find the same empathy through this collection of poems.

 - get bounding box of element on sheet
   Chuong Ho shared a more reliable method GetBboxElementOnSheet Getting element coordiantes on sheet